-- Include a minimum of five units. - Be under common ownership, management, and financing, - Represent a minimum investment/development cost of \$15,000 per unit, and - Meet the affordability requirements of every source for which it is requesting funds.
+- Include a minimum of five units, - Be under common ownership, management, and financing, - Represent a minimum investment/development cost of \$15,000 per unit, and - Meet the affordability requirements of every source for which it is requesting funds. - If the project is considered a Community Land Trust, then a pre-application call must occur before applying for any ASNH funding.